HumanSignal/label-studio/docs/source/tags/rectangle.md

 | [smartOnly] | <code>boolean</code> |  | Only show smart tool for interactive pre-annotations |

 ### Example
+Basic labeling configuration for adding rectangular bounding box regions to an image:

 ```html
 <!--Basic labeling configuration for adding rectangular bounding box regions to an image -->
 <View>